wavefrontHQ/docs/pages/doc/csp_supported_integrations.md

 We're in the process of incrementally updating our integrations so that you can authenticate with a VMware Cloud services API token or OAuth server to server app  credentials.

 {% include note.html content= "The integrations in the **Archived** section are approaching their end-of-life.
-For that reason, we will not update these integrations to authenticate with VMware Cloud services access tokens" %}
+For that reason, we will not update these integrations to authenticate with VMware Cloud services access tokens." %}

 When your Operations for Applications service **is onboarded** to the VMware Cloud services platform, the list of the integrations that are updated as of today is in the table below.
 This list grows with each release.
 If you urgently need an integration to become available and configurable with a VMware Cloud services access token, please contact [technical support](wavefront_support_feedback.html).